BalancerMaxis/multisig-ops/README.md

 | Xeonus       | Xeonus#4620     | 0x7019Be4E4eB74cA5F61224FeAf687d2b43998516  |
 | Danko        | 0xDanko#3565    | 0x200550cAD164E8e0Cb544A9c7Dc5c833122C1438  |
 | Tritium      | Trtiium#0069    | 0xcf4fF1e03830D692F52EB094c52A5A6A2181Ab3F  |

+**The Balancer Maxi Multisig set requires 2 or 3 out of 7 signers to execute, depending on the security level of the Multisig.**

 The Balancer Maxi's are ratified by a BIP each quarter.
 [BIP-145](https://forum.balancer.fi/t/bip-145-fund-the-balancer-maxis-for-q1-2023/) is a recent example of such governance.